-- One approach for coping with the problem of high dimensionality is to reduce the dimensionality by combining features. - Issues in feature reduction: - Linear vs. non-linear transformations. - Use of class labels or not (depends on the availability of training data). - Training objective: - minimizing classification error (discriminative training), - minimizing reconstruction error (PCA), - maximizing class separability (LDA), - retaining interesting directions (projection pursuit), - making features as independent as possible (ICA).
+- One way of coping with the problem of high dimensionality is to reduce the dimensionality by combining features. - Issues in feature reduction: - Linear vs. non-linear transformations. - Use of class labels or not (depends on the availability of training data). - Training objective: - minimizing classification error (discriminative training), - minimizing reconstruction error (PCA), - maximizing class separability (LDA), - retaining interesting directions (projection pursuit), - making features as independent as possible (ICA), - embedding to lower dimensional manifolds (Isomap, LLE).